aduong58/portfolio_projects/Nexus-Sales-Analysis/README.md

 **Product Performance**
 - Invest more in products that have historically generated the most revenue and orders (Apple Airpods & 4K Gaming Monitors) for Nexus.
+  - Increase marketing efforts to capitalize on the existing demand for the products and further expand market reach.
+  - Implement product bundling strategies to increase AOV and cross-promote high-performing products with others.
 - Consider discontinuing low-performance products like the Bose SoundSport Headphones to streamline product offerings.

 **Loyalty Program**